SheaDevop/Discord_bot/README.md

 ## Starter Guide
 * ### Clone this repo and run npm install.
 * ### Go to https://discord.com/developers/applications.
-* ### Create your application and go to te bot tab to copy the client token.
+* ### Create your application and go to the bot tab to copy the client token.
 * ### Set up your .env file with this vars and populate its values with the desired ones:
   1. CLIENT_TOKEN = 'your discord bot app token'.
   2. PORT = 'the port that the app listen'.